-Noise can affect sleep for better or worse.
+(CNN) — Noise can affect sleep for better or worse.
 White noise machines that emit just that — consistent noise — fall squarely in the “better” category.
-Thumping upstairs neighbors or a door slamming are in the “worse” category, but they don’t wake you up just because they’re loud; it’s the sudden change in sound consistency that actually does that.
-Constant white noise like the kind produced by a white noise machine has been shown to improve sleep quality because it helps mask sudden bursts of noise that may help some people more easily fall and stay asleep.
+Constant white noise, like the kind produced by a white noise machine, has been shown to improve sleep quality because it helps mask sudden bursts of noise that may help some people more easily fall and stay asleep.

-“White noise machine,” though, is a bit of a blanket term, consisting of basic machines that do the bare minimum (that is, emit white noise at varying volumes) to high-end pieces of tech that feature lights, automations and more.
-We tested eight of the top-rated machines, aiming for devices with a variety of sound options and great volume control for heavy and light sleepers alike.
+“White noise machine” is a blanket term that consists of basic machines that do the bare minimum (that is, emit white noise at varying volumes) to high-end pieces of tech that feature lights, automations and more.
+We tested eight top-rated machines, aiming for devices with a variety of sound options and great volume control for heavy and light sleepers alike.
 After two months, two stood above the rest:

 If you’re looking for a plethora of sounds to soothe you into sleep, the Sound+Sleep Mini will fit the bill with more than 48 tracks across 12 categories that range from the standard (white and pink noise) to the environmental (rain or ocean).